Halle synagogue shooting: Perpetrator

-The perpetrator, a male 27-year-old German neo-Nazi, was named by the media as Stephan Balliet, who lived in an apartment in Benndorf near Eisleben.
+The perpetrator was Stephan Balliet (born 10 January 1992), a 27-year-old German neo-Nazi, who lived in an apartment in Benndorf near Eisleben, with his mother.
 He grew up in Saxony-Anhalt and learned to handle weapons during his time in the German armed forces, having done his six-month military service in a Panzergrenadier battalion as an 18-year-old.
 There, he was trained on the use of the HK G36 assault rifle and the HK P8 pistol.
 No evidence of right-wing beliefs were found in his military file.
 He studied "molecular and structural product design" for one year at the age of 22, and after that chemistry for one year at Halle University.

-Federal investigators said Balliet had "almost certainly a far-right motivation for the crime."
-Comparisons were drawn between the Christchurch mosque shootings, where the shooter live-streamed his own attacks on Facebook for nearly 17 minutes.
-Like the perpetrator of those shootings, Balliet streamed the attack online with video and audio from his action camera on his helmet.
-The entire footage lasted about 35 minutes and was streamed to the gaming website Twitch.
-The video shows Balliet displaying his weapons and speaking extreme antisemitic content in "poor English."
-In the evening, Federal Minister of the Interior Horst Seehofer said it was "at least" an antisemitic attack.

-In the livestream, Balliet denied the Holocaust and claimed feminism led to fewer births, leading to mass immigration; he blamed "the Jew" for those issues.
-During the attack, Balliet's homemade explosives repeatedly malfunctioned, and he referred to himself as "a loser", being unable to breach any of the synagogue's doors, shooting his own tire by accident, and being unable to fire his gun.